 Christopher Wiersema

-Christopher Wiersema (he/him) is a Vermont based multi-media artist and educator working in experimental filmmaking, documentary practice, and community media.
-He is the founder and director of the award winning Vermont Youth Documentary Lab.
+Christopher Wiersema (he/him) is a Vermont based award-winning media artist, educator, and arts administrator, working in experimental film, documentary practice, and community media.
+He is the founder and director of the Vermont Youth Documentary Lab.

 Sam Kann